 Lakeside Hotel & Spa, Windermere

-This was originally a seventeenth-century coaching inn and it’s origins can be seen in the oak lined Panel Bar.
-Much extended as trade and tourism boomed, today the Lakeside is a luxury hotel with 75 individually designed bedrooms, including seven suites.
-A photogenic, rambling building of cream stucco and lakeland slate, it overlooks nothing but the lake.
-There are bars, restaurants, a library, a spa, an airy conservatory and, best of all, a garden dipping down to the shoreline.
+The Lakeside Hotel was originally a seventeenth-century coaching inn, and its origins visible in the oak-lined Panel Bar.
+Today the Lakeside is a luxury hotel with 75 individually designed bedrooms, including seven suites.
+A photogenic, rambling building of cream stucco and Lakeland slate, it overlooks nothing but the lake.
+There are bars, restaurants, a library, a spa, and an airy conservatory.
+Best of all, a garden dips down to the shoreline.

 We arrived at Lakeside for a weekend stay.
 Our double room had a stunning view to the opposite lakeshore, dominated by the mountain called Gummers How.
-The room was decorated to a high standard in country-house style.
-Lakeside employ an interior designer and it shows, with rich fabrics adding luxurious touches to a large bedroom and en-suite bathroom.
+The room décor was to a high standard, in a country-house style.
+Lakeside employ an interior designer, and it shows.
+Gorgeous fabrics add luxurious touches to the large bedroom and en-suite bathroom.

 The first and lasting impression of Lakeside is attention to detail.
-This is because the hotel remains privately owned, without corporate branded sameness.
-Many of the staff are local and all are well trained.
+It’s because the hotel remains privately owned, without corporately branded sameness.
+Many of the staff are local, and all are well trained.
 They are a model of discreet yet friendly service, making guests feel special and at ease.

 Having unpacked, it was time for a drink.
 Would it be a local real ale in the bar, afternoon tea in the conservatory or a Pimm’s outside?
 All were tempting but, as the sun was shining in an azure sky, there was no contest.
 On the lawn we watched swallows and amazons sailing.